An introduction to keywords and search operators

 A keyword may contain up to 250 characters, it's recommended to use shorter keywords if possible.

-Google prevents scraping through a self-learning system.
+Google prevents scraping through a self-learning system, the more natural a keyword looks the better.

 Our service is highly optimized in avoiding scraping detection, however it's good practice to use an organic type of keyword when possible.